kyma-project/kyma/tests/components/istio/README.md

 #### Prepare cluster on your local machine

-We have also provided a Make target that will create k3d cluster, install Kyma on it and run the tests:
+If you don't have a cluster, you can run the tests on your local machine.
+To do so, run:

 ```make test-k3d```